Isaacs740/nos3/README.md

 ## Reset

 1. To exit the simulation, run `make stop` in the nos3 directory from the terminal
-2. To build NOS3 from the repository baseline, first run `make clean` and then run `make launch`
+2. To build NOS3 from the repository baseline, first run `make clean` and then run `make`

 ### Directory Layout
 * `components` contains the repositories for the hardware component apps; each repository contains the app, an associated sim, and COSMOS command and telemetry tables